Jeiwan/uniswapv3-book/content/docs/milestone_2/quoter-contract.md

 1. in `quote`, the revert is caught, revert reason is decoded and returned as the result of calling `quote`.

 I hope this is clear!

+## Quoter Limitation

+This design has one significant limitation: since `quote` calls `swap` function of Pool contract, and `swap` function is not a pure or view function (because it modifies contract state), `quote` cannot also be pure or view. `swap` modifies state and so does `quote`, even if not in Quoter contract.
+But we treat `quote` as a getter, a function that only reads contract data.
+This inconsistency means that EVM will use [CALL](https://www.evm.codes/#f1) opcode instead of [CALLSTATIC](https://www.evm.codes/#fa) when `quote` is called.
+This is not a big problem since Quoter reverts in the swap callback, and reverting reset state modified during a call–this guarantees that `quote` won't modify state of Pool contract.

+Another inconvenience that comes from this issue is that calling `quote` from a client library (ethers.js, web3.js, etc.) will trigger a transaction.
+To fix this, we'll need to force the library to make a static call.
+We'll see how to do this in ethers.js later in this milestone.